 In this article, we see what is Smoke Testing and Sanity Testing and also the difference between Smoke and Sanity Testing.
 Both smoke tests and sanity tests have their own objectives and priorities.
 These two types of testing play a key role in the success of a project.

 Smoke and Sanity Testing come into the picture after build release.
-Many testers who are in the starting stage of the career feel it as a chaos.
+There is chaos in novice testers when it comes to the difference between smoke and sanity testing.
 Here in this article, let’s see what Smoke and Sanity Testing are and the difference between Smoke and Sanity Testing in detail with practical examples to understand easily.
 Hopefully, by the end of this article, you will get clear idea on Sanity and Smoke Testing.

 Check below video to see “Smoke Testing Vs Sanity Testing”